 As a two part system, the track of the chassis connects with the polycarbonate underside of the adapter to form a rail that’s smooth enough to operate with just your thumb.
 In practice, this rail either conceals or opens up the cavity within the chassis for access to folded bills.

 In theory, the rail system is a giant leap forward for wallet innovation, but in practice it still needs some refinement – at least on the Dango A10.

-Ease of Access: outside of storing a single card in the adapter pocket, this is where the Dango A10 fell short for us… cards can be a pain the ass to access to quickly.
+Ease of Access: outside of storing a single card in the adapter pocket, this is where the Dango A10 fell short for us… it can be difficult to access cards quickly.

 Finessing the little toggles in the chassis that safely secure the cards was the bane of my existence.
 Maybe I’m impatient.
-Maybe I’m just too much of a brute, but dear sweet baby Jesus was it frustrating to get cards without a John Wick inspired focus.
+Maybe I’m just too much of a brute, but it was frustrating trying to access my cards without a John Wick inspired focus.
 So unless your a master of finger jiu jitsu, don’t expect the Dango A10 to offer much in the way of quick access.

 As for bill carry, the inner chamber in the chassis is quick to access but is only good for carrying emergency cash – nothing more.
 So if you’re looking to carry more than a few bills, we recommend getting the chassis clip for increased capacity.

 Comfort: when stored in a front pocket, the Dango A10 was a joy to carry.
 It’s relatively slim and light, so there were no issues with excessive bulge or the metal pressing into our legs.
 For back pocket carry, no comment – metal + butt cheeks don’t mix.

 Dango gave the A10 wallet a toned down industrial look – tacticool at its finest.